obinna-nwaneri/Nafila3/README.md

 ### 8. Create a systemd service for Gunicorn

-Create `/etc/systemd/system/nafila-shop.service` with the following contents (update paths and usernames):
+Create `/etc/systemd/system/nafila-shop.service` with the following contents (update paths and usernames if you use a non-root service account):

 ```ini
 [Unit]